WSWUP/pymetric/docs/INSTALL.md

 ## Python

-pyMETRIC has only been tested using Python 2.7 and 3.6, but may work with other versions.
+pyMETRIC will only officially work with Python 3.6+, but may work with older versions.

 ## Dependencies

 The following external Python modules must be present to run pyMETRIC:
 * [fiona](http://toblerity.org/fiona/) (used to read and write multi-layered GIS file formats)
-* [future](https://pypi.python.org/pypi/future) (adds features from Python 3 to Python 2 installations)
-* [gdal](http://www.gdal.org/) (version >2.2 and <3.0.0) (the Geospatial Data Abstraction Library is used to interact with raster and vector geospatial data)
+* [gdal](http://www.gdal.org/) (version >=3.0) (the Geospatial Data Abstraction Library is used to interact with raster and vector geospatial data)
 * [matplotlib](https://matplotlib.org/) (necessary for creating plots of ET related data)
 * [netcdf4](https://www.unidata.ucar.edu/software/netcdf/) (for interacting with multi-dimensional scientific datasets, such as GRIDMET/DAYMET)
 * [numpy](http://www.numpy.org/)